 There are a number of things you can do to manage the side effects of elotuzumab.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Infection Risk and Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-This medication can suppress your immune system, putting you at higher risk of getting an infection whether or not your WBC count is low or not.
+This medication can suppress your immune system, putting you at higher risk of getting an infection whether or not your WBC count is low.